Dan Dare and Flash Gordon are two of the most iconic and influential comic book characters.

 This one I am definitely giving to Dan Dare.

-Peabody on the other hand however to start with is not Dan’s love interest at all.
-There is never even any hint of romance between Dan and Peabody.
-Its completely platonic.
-She also is a genius, indeed she is often brains of the operations and regularly plays a role in helping to save Dare and the others.
+Peabody on the other hand however is a super genius, and regularly plays a key role in helping to save Dare and the others.
 Though she is the only woman in the group at no point is she portrayed as weaker, or less capable than they are.

-Thus for me whilst she may no be as iconic I am definitely going to rate Peabody above Dale.
+Whilst she may no be as iconic, I am definitely going to rate Peabody above Dale.

 DD 3 FG 1